 Begin by drawing the current or As-Is Leadership Canvas

 To obtain a common understanding, we’ve found that asking managers to draw what we call the Leadership Canvas is highly effective.
 The Leadership Canvas is an analytic visual that shows the acts and activities leaders currently undertake and invest their time and intelligence in as perceived by each leadership level’s customers.
-An organisation should therefore begin by drawing the As-Is Leadership Canvas for each level of leadership.
-For small organisations, that often means drawing only one Leadership Canvas.
-However, for larger organisations as we will discuss here, this typically means drawing three Leadership Canvases; one for frontline, middle, and senior managers.
+An organization should therefore begin by drawing the As-Is Leadership Canvas for each level of leadership.
+For small organizations, that often means drawing only one Leadership Canvas.
+However, for larger organizations as we will discuss here, this typically means drawing three Leadership Canvases; one for frontline, middle, and senior managers.

 Have senior managers spearhead the process

-While there is usually a variety of views on the current leadership, only the acts and activities that capture what most of the organisation is saying most of the time for that level gets qualified as a leadership factor.
+While there is usually a variety of views on the current leadership, only the acts and activities that capture what most of the organization is saying most of the time for that level get qualified as a leadership factor.
 This is to keep the team focused on the common actions that capture the majority of leaders’ time at each level to avoid leadership profiles becoming everything and nothing.